parthenon-hpc-lab/parthenon/doc/sphinx/src/outputs.rst

 Ascent actions in ``.yaml`` or ``.json`` format, see `Ascent documentation <https://ascent.readthedocs.io/en/latest/Actions/index.html>`__ for a complete list of options.

+Parthenon currently only publishes cell-centered variables to Ascent.
+Moreover, the published name of the field is

+* for scalars and vectors/tensors with only a single component, the variable name itself (or the component label if provided)
+* for vectors/tensors with more than one component, the variable name followed by

+  * ``_#`` with ``#`` being the (flattened) component index, if no component labels have been defined, or
+  * ``_component-label``, if components labels are given.

+The definition of component labels for variables is typically done by downstream codes so that the downstream documention should be consulted for more specific information.

 A ``<parthenon/output*>`` block might look like::

   <parthenon/output9>